YenHub/developer-docs/docs/devops/databases/bash-mysql-backup.md

 ## Deployment Method & Usage

-A cronjob has been configured under user linux-admin who is documented in our DR logs and with Andrew Davey
+A cronjob has been configured under user linux-admin.

 ## Crontask being run